There’s something a bit “Kings Landing from Game of Thrones” about this scent. It has action, adventure and derring-do all in one little bottle.

 The other stuff

 The longevity of this scent is amazing.
-One time one of our testers reported that it was still noticeable a full 13 hours after application and that included following a very warm gym class.
+During one test it was still noticeable a full 13 hours after application and that included following a very warm gym class.

 We felt that Sogno Reale would work best on male skin, or for people wanting something on the more masculine side of the spectrum, especially if you wanted to get away from the run-of-the-mill type scents for this group.
 It’s incredibly classy and nuanced; wear it when you want to impress be that first date or job interview.